Anatomy of Flowering Plants

 Root Cap and MeristemWell-defined root cap and apical meristem.Present root cap and apical meristem.

-AnchorageStrong anchorage; deep soil penetration.Provides stability, and prevents soil erosion.
+AnchorageStrong anchorage; deep soil penetration.Provides stability and prevents soil erosion.

-Nutrient AbsorptionEfficient nutrient and water absorption from deep soil.Efficient in absorbing moisture and nutrients from upper soil layers.
+Nutrient AbsorptionEfficient nutrient and water absorption from deep soil.Efficient in absorbing moisture and nutrients from the upper soil layers.

-ExamplesCarrots, beets, dandelions, sunflowers.Grasses, wheat, rice, lilies.
+ExamplesCarrots, beets, dandelions, sunflowers.Grasses, wheat, rice, and land lie.

 Anatomy of Plant Stem